coryo12345/LocalWebServices/README.md

 * map urls to serverless functions from above service

 ### Secrets Manager
+* TODO: makr this as completed and give more details
 * Key-Value store defined in config file
 * retrieved with https requests?
   * make an sdk to wrap this?